IBM-Cloud/docs/manageapps/secapps.md

 You can apply a security protocol to provide communication privacy for your application to prevent eavesdropping, tampering, and message forgery.

-For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you are allowed four free certificate uploads.
-For every organization with an account owner who has a free trial account, you are allowed one free certificate upload.
+For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you are allowed four certificate uploads.
+For every organization with an account owner who has a free trial account, you must upgrade your account in order to upload a certificate.

 Before you can upload certificates, you must create a certificate signing request.
 See [Creating certificate signing requests](#ssl_csr).